-3. When you are searching for a place to buy an item and not one of the results seem to be from familiar retailers, you should be hesitant about entering your details.
-Look for security signs from Verisign or Cybertrust, so you know the retailer is not in the market to take your cash.
+1. When you are searching for a location to buy a specific thing and no results appear to be from familiar retailers, you should be hesitant about entering your information.
+Look for security signs from Verisign or Cybertrust, which means you know the retailer is not out to take your money.

 2. If a website is not secure, do not buy something.
 Simply look up at the website address when you are shopping.
 If you notice an "https" instead of an "http," you can feel confident enough to insert your credit card information.
 However, if there is no "s" within the address, proceed to a different site to be in the safe side.

 3. Discover the online store's return policy.
 In case you are considering creating a purchase on an item that you might like to return, be sure you find out if returning the item is definitely an option.
 Sometimes when you shop online, items can not be returned and you do not want to be saddled with an unwanted item.

 4. When shopping online, ensure that the online store offers secure checkout.
 This will assist protect your individual information from being stolen.
 To ensure the website is encrypted search for into your web browser's URL box.
 The web page is secured if the website starts with https.
 This is short for hyper transfer protocol secure.

 5. Before making a purchase, make a price comparison on several websites.
 Look for special coupons and offers on these websites to ensure that you are getting the best deal possible.
 Also look into what it really will cost for that shipping on your items and if there are free shipping options available to you.